Campus Tours available Every Tuesday at 9:30am | Register here

 At MFG, we believe in nurturing not only academic success but also the overall well-being of our students.
 Through our House System, we promote a sense of belonging and community, ensuring that every student feels supported and valued throughout their time with us.
 Join us at MFG, where well-being is at the heart of everything we do.

 Beachley House is named after the iconic female World Champion Australian surfer, Layne Beachley.
-Layne won seven World Championships in surfing and holds the title for the most consecutive world surfing titles, male or female.
+Layne won seven World Championships in surfing.
 Layne established the ‘Aim for the Stars’ Foundation to inspire and empower young girls and women to invest in their future and fulfil their potential to reach their goals.
 Beachley House reminds us that:

 Freeman House reminds us that:

-Gilmore House is named after Dame Mary Gilmore (1865-1962), whose picture is on our $10 note.
-She was an accomplished poet and a writer.
-She was honoured with an OBE and awarded the title, Dame.
-She was the first person to be granted this award for services to literature.
+Gilmore House is named after Dame Mary Gilmore, whose image is on our $10 note.
+She was an accomplished poet and writer, and was honoured with an OBE and awarded the title of Dame; the first person to be granted this award for services to literature.
 Dame Mary Gilmore was also a feminist with a very strong sense of social justice.
-She campaigned for better working conditions for working women, for children’s welfare and improving the lives of Indigenous Australians.
+She campaigned for better working conditions for women, for children’s welfare and improving the lives of Indigenous Australians.
 Gilmore House reminds us that:

 Lipson House is named after Ross Lipson, a former Science teacher at MFG who had a great love of learning.
 His passions included surfing, science and the environment.
 Ross was also deeply passionate about music.
 In 1989 he established the Sweethearts Program at Matthew Flinders Girls.
 A key focus for Ross was inspiring young women to play music in real life contexts; to experience what it was like to be a musician but in a context that was supportive and nurturing.
 Lipson House reminds us of: